peterweckend/FoodFriendly/README.md

 # FoodFriendly
 FoodFriendly is a Proof of Concept/MVP iOS social media app that helps vegetarians and vegans find food in restaurants easier.
+The app was primarily developed in 2018 and was a great way to teach myself Swift and iOS development.
+I hope to continue working on the application to update it to be more compatible with today's iOS versions and further develop my knowledge about Swift best practices.

 **View the demo here: https://youtu.be/CpdDrbAIb2Y**